MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-csv.md

 # Combine files: CSV documents

 In Power Query, you have the *Combine files* experience to combine multiple files from a given data source.
 This article will showcase how the experience works when the files that you want to combine are CSV files.
-You can read an overview of the *Combine files* experience from the article [Combine files: Overview](combine-files-overview.md).
+For an overview of the *Combine files* experience, see [Combine files: Overview](combine-files-overview.md).

 ## About the sample files used